Coupon Statistics Everyone Should Know About

 Based on Valassis’s report, 60% of all surveyed shoppers confirmed receiving a coupon or a discount sped up their decision to purchase a particular product.
 75% of all parents - participants of this survey - agreed to this, compared to 82% of Millennial parents.

-Student Coupon Statistics
+Student Coupon Numbers

 64% of students wish to receive student discounts and coupons via email.